ezcater/zeebe_bpmn_rspec/README.md

 ## Configuration

 Either the address for the Zeebe workflow engine or a Zeebe client must be configured.
-`ZEEBE_ADDRESS` if used from the environment if this is not configured.
+`ZEEBE_ADDRESS` is used from the environment if this is not configured.

 ```ruby
 ZeebeBpmnRspec.configure do |config|